We are really excited to share with you all the opportunities that are available with our new combined Daytime & Features team.

 How we’d like to work with you

-It's best to pitch one or two of your best, that you’ve honed and are a bit obsessed with and believe that you can get us obsessed with too!
-Rather than 10 or 15 top lines in the hope that one sticks.
+It's best to pitch one or two really strong ideas that you’ve honed and believe that you can get us obsessed with too rather than 10 or 15 top lines in the hope that one sticks.

 What we want

 We want ideas pitched that will knock our socks off.

 We commissioned a lot of bucolic & pragmatic shows during lockdown but we now need to move on.

 Every broadcaster asks for distinctive ideas – we need you to articulate what it is about your idea / execution that will make an idea really stand out for C4 – that might be tone, talent or territory – or other words that don’t begin with ‘t’.

 We want Channel 4 features shows to be talked about noticed so what’s the twist you’re bringing that says to the audience “only Channel 4 would do it that way”?